 When you run a backup job with the file indexing option enabled, Veeam Backup & Replication performs the following operations:

 - When the backup job starts, Veeam Backup & Replication connects to the VM whose file system must be indexed and deploys non-persistent runtime components or connects to (if necessary, deploys) persistent agent components inside this VM.
 These components are responsible for coordinating indexing activities inside the VM.

 - The non-persistent runtime components or persistent agent components start indexing the VM file system.
 The indexing procedure is carried out in parallel with the backup procedure.
-If indexing takes long, Veeam Backup & Replication will not wait for the indexing procedure to complete.
+If indexing takes too long, Veeam Backup & Replication will not wait for the indexing procedure to complete.
 It will start copying VM data and continue file indexing inside the VM.
 If you have enabled application-aware processing for the VM, Veeam Backup & Replication performs indexing using the VSS snapshot, not the VM guest OS itself.
 As a result, the created file index exactly reflects the state of the backed-up VM.

 - When file indexing is complete, the non-persistent runtime components or persistent agent components collect indexing data and write it to the GuestIndexData.zip file.
-The GuestIndexData.zip file is stored to a temporary folder on the backup server.
+The GuestIndexData.zip file is stored in a temporary folder on the backup server.

-- When the backup job completes, Veeam Backup & Replication notifies the local Veeam Guest Catalog Service, and the service saves indexing data in the Veeam Catalog folder on the backup server.
+- When the backup job is complete, Veeam Backup & Replication notifies the local Veeam Guest Catalog Service, and the service saves indexing data in the Veeam Catalog folder on the backup server.